genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 ```
 ### System rejects

-Given the fact we are "delaying" events, it is possible that by the time a pending approval action is approved, the underlying data has changed enough as to cause the delayed event to fail when executed.
+An approval process deliberately delays events.
+So it is possible that by the time a pending approval action is approved, the underlying data has changed enough to cause the delayed event to fail when executed.
 When this happens, the pending approval record will be marked as REJECTED_BY_SYSTEM in its `APPROVAL_STATUS` field.

-Additionally, there is one type of event that is only accessible by the back-end services; this is called "EVENT_PENDING_APPROVAL_SYSTEM_REJECT".
-This event can be used programmatically to satisfy any specific requirements that fall outside the functionality of the pending approval system.
+The platform provides an event designed to help you to reject events directly from the back end without human intervention.
+"EVENT_PENDING_APPROVAL_SYSTEM_REJECT" is an event that can be used to satisfy any specific requirements that fall outside the functionality of the pending approval system.
+The event is only accessible by back-end services.
+It takes two parameters:

-For example, consider a solution that needs to submit trades to an external system every day at midnight for confirmation purposes.
-Once the trades have been submitted, their content cannot be changed anymore, unless a separate amendment process is started outside the Genesis solution.

-In such a system, you might have a pending approval system to amend the content of each "Trade" database record to provide extra security.
-However, once a "Trade" record has been submitted at midnight, we should prevent any pending approval events from amending the content of the trade records in the system, as this could cause inconsistencies between the external system and the Genesis system.
-To prevent this, you could run a job that automatically rejects all pending approval records at midnight every day.
+- `approvalMessage` is the text of the message to be sent when the message is rejected.

-To use this event, we need access to the "APPROVAL_KEY" value, which is another unique identifier for each pending approval record.
+- `approvalKey` is a unique identifier for each pending approval record.
 This identifier is never exposed to the front end, so only back-end services have access to it.
 That makes it impossible to trigger this event unless you have access to the database system.
+You need to obtain the `approvalKey` programatically so that you can supply it as a parameter value.

+Let us look at an example.
+Consider a solution that needs to submit trades to an external system every day at midnight for confirmation purposes.
+Once the trades have been submitted, their content cannot be changed anymore, unless a separate amendment process is started outside the Genesis application.
+The system has a pending approval system that enables users to amend the content of each "Trade" database record to provide extra security.

+Once a "Trade" record has been submitted at midnight, you need to prevent any pending approval events from amending the content of the trade records in the system, as this could cause inconsistencies between the external system and the Genesis system.
+To prevent this, you could run a job that automatically rejects all pending approval records at midnight every day.

-The GPAL sample script below could be run every day at midnight to reject all PENDING approval records:
+Here is an example GPAL script that could be run every day at midnight to reject all the pending records.

 ```kotlin
 import global.genesis.clustersupport.service.ServiceDiscovery